graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 # Input

-As Input every valid String as described above must be accepted.
+As input, every valid String as described above must be accepted.